CS4641-Group-96/fantasy-football/index.md

 Our project's goal is to compare our model with the actual scoring output of the 2023 season.
 By the end of our timeline, 11-12 weeks of the 17-18 week fantasy football season will be complete.
 We can adjust the actual scoring output from the first 11-12 weeks of the season to provide an estimated output after 18 weeks to compare with our model.
 We will use MAE or RMSE to compare the results of the model with the actual results of players this season.

-Additionally, we can create a tiered ranking for each position and compare this with both the actual rankings of 2023 and the preseason rankings by experts (e.g. ESPN).
+Additionally, we can create a tiered ranking for each position and compare this with both the actual rankings of 2023 and the preseason rankings by experts  (e.g. [PFF](https://www.pff.com/news/fantasy-football-rankings-2023-top-250)).
 If our model shows better results than preseason draft rankings, our model could help users determine players who may not be valued by traditional experts.

 # Peer-Reviewed References